THE SPOKE CLUB | TORONTO, ON

 June 2, 2018

 With over one billion people faced with dire water shortages worldwide, water conflicts, human suffering, and forced migrations are on the rise and will continue if not contained with innovative and collective efforts.
-All funds raised are in support of the Rainmaker Enterprise’s scalable and sustainable water solutions addressing extreme drought and water scarcity.
+All funds raised are in support of the Rainmaker Enterprise’s sustainable and scalable water infrastructure addressing extreme drought and water scarcity.
 Reserve your spot now.

 Roméo Dallaire is founder of the Roméo Dallaire Child Soldiers Initiative, a global partnership with the mission to end the recruitment and use of child soldiers.
 A celebrated advocate for human rights, veterans, and mental health, General Dallaire is also a respected author, government and UN adviser, and former Canadian Senator.
 Throughout his distinguished military career, General Dallaire served most notably as Force Commander of the United Nations Assistance Mission in Rwanda during the 1994 genocide.
 His courage and leadership during this mission earned him the Meritorious Service Cross, the United States Legion of Merit, the Aegis Award on Genocide Prevention.
 LGen Dallaire is an Officer of the Order of Canada, a Grand Officer of the National Order of Quebec, and a Commander of the Order of Military Merit.
 He continues to work tirelessly with the Dallaire Initiative team to eradicate the use of children as weapons of war.

-Award-winning host Ziya Tong shares her love for wonder, science, and technology every day as the co-host of Daily Planet.
-Ziya has previously hosted and produced PBS’ Wired Science and The Leading Edge, and has served as correspondent for NOVA scienceNOW alongside Neil deGrasse Tyson on PBS.
-Ziya is on the Board of Directors of the World Wildlife Fund, and previously founded Black Sheep and the Ethical Media Division for Cowie and Fox Creative.
+For the last 10 years, Award-winning host Ziya Tong has shared her love for wonder, science, and technology every day as the co-host of Daily Planet.
+Ziya also hosted PBS’ science series Wired Science and The Leading Edge, and has served as correspondent for NOVA scienceNOW alongside Neil deGrasse Tyson on PBS.
+Ziya is on the Board of Directors of the World Wildlife Fund, and is the founder Black Sheep - an activist network in five cities.

 Emmanuel Jal was born into the life of a child solider in the early 1980s in southern Sudan.
 Through unbelievable struggles, Emmanuel survived and emerged as an internationally acclaimed recording artist.
 Emmanuel has released five studio albums, and has performed live at Live 8, Nelson Mandela’s 90th Birthday and the One Concert for his Holiness the Dalai Lama.
 He has collaborated with Peter Gabriel, Nelly Furtado, Nile Rodgers and Alicia Keys, and co-starred with Reese Witherspoon in The Good Lie.
 Emmanuel has spoken to the UN, US Congress, the Carter Centre, Richard Branson's Virgin Unite conference, and the highest tiers of governments.